-- 18 Occasionally unforeseen circumstances arise, and it becomes necessary to add, reschedule, or cancel meetings.
-In such cases, the matter is first addressed with the Chair of each Community Board prior to informing the Board about the proposed alternative meeting dates. - 19 Any changes to meeting dates are publicly communicated through the Council's Calendar of Meetings webpage.
-Community Board members are also promptly alerted of changes via Karanga Mai calendar invitations, alongside being notified via the weekly Elected Members' Bulletin 'Schedule of Meetings' section.
+- Occasionally unforeseen circumstances arise, and it becomes necessary to add, reschedule, or cancel meetings.
+In such cases, the matter is first addressed with the Chair of each community board prior to informing board members about the proposed alternative meeting dates - Any changes to meeting dates are publicly communicated through the Council's Calendar of Meetings webpage.
+Community board members are also promptly alerted of changes via Karanga Mai calendar invites, alongside being notified via the weekly Elected Members' Bulletin 'Schedule of Meetings' section.
 Cancellation notices will include reasons for cancelling.